SebastianoF/GeoDsBlog/README.md

 quarto preview . --no-browser --no-watch-inputs
 ```

-Otherwise omit the flags `--no-browser --no-watch-inputs` and open in browser
+Otherwise omit the flags `--no-browser --no-watch-inputs` and open the link provided in a browser

 ## License

+This blog is licensed under [CC BY-SA 2.0](https://creativecommons.org/licenses/by-sa/2.0/)

 ## Acknowledgements